 Born in 1936, the year of the Front Populaire, he was the youngest of four brothers and was raised in rural poverty.
 “I will never know if my arrival was a happy moment or one of those calamities that happen so often… one more mouth to feed or another pair of arms to work with?” he told a biographer.
-His parents were métayers, renting farmland paid for with a share of the crop they produced each year.
-His childhood saw Nazi occupation – aged six he was ferrying grenades to resistance fighters under the cover of fishing trips – and food shortages but he enjoyed cycling, borrowing his mother’s bike to mimic his brothers who had started racing.
+His parents were métayers, renting farmland in exchange for a share of the crop they produced each year.
+His childhood saw Nazi occupation – aged six he was ferrying grenades to resistance fighters under the cover of fishing trips – and food shortages, but he enjoyed cycling.
+He borrowed his mother’s bicycle to mimic his brothers who had started racing.
 He soon bettered them and was winning races across central France as a teenager.

 Poulidor turned up for his first Tour de France in 1962 with his hand in plaster and lost eight minutes on the opening stage but still managed to finish third overall which saw him celebrated for his courage, what playwright and sports columnist Antoine Blondin labelled Poupou-larité in a nod to his affectionate nickname.
 Often unlucky, he sometimes brought misfortune on himself.
 The 1964 Tour de France makes a good case study.
 Stage 9 finished on the athletics track in Monaco only Poulidor blundered and sprinted for the line after one lap when they were supposed to complete two, leaving arch rival Jacques Anquetil to pip him in the sprint the next lap and collect the one minute time bonus.
 Later, on the stage to Toulouse, a puncture and crash caused by his mechanic would cost him more time.